The World's Largest Modern & Contemporary Prints & Editions Platform

 What is Art Finance?

-Using your art collection as collateral, art financing - AKA art-based lending - allows you to unlock the capital associated with your art.
+Art finance (also called art-backed lending) means using artworks as collateral to secure a loan.
 By borrowing against your collection, art financing lets you quickly realise liquidity without having to sell.

 Art financing is no longer restricted to ultra-wealthy collectors seeking loans from private banks and auction houses.
 In recent years, a plethora of private specialised lending companies have made art financing more accessible for collectors at all levels - with a low minimum threshold and lower interest rates.
-Most firms offer around 50% of the appraised value of works, widening opportunities for other alternative investments.
+Lenders typically advance on the order of ~50% of an artwork’s appraised value (so a £1 million painting could underwrite roughly a £500k loan).
+Unlike a bank loan, approval hinges on the art’s value and provenance rather than credit score or income.
+Many firms provide a full service: they arrange expert appraisals, handle shipping and storage, and draft the loan agreements.
+In short, art finance lets collectors raise money or fund acquisitions by leveraging their collection, while leaving the art in their hands.

 Who is Art Finance For?